nqmn/HLD-DDOSDN_ddos_dataset/README.md

 ## Analysis

 The results show a **near-perfect classification performance** across all evaluation methods, but given earlier dataset inconsistencies, these results are **likely misleading**.
+The findings also suggest the presence of **data leakage** which could stem from the fixed packet sending rates of 0.2 seconds and 0.03 seconds, which corresponding to high-rate and low-rate UDP DDoS flooding attacks, respectively.

+> As indicated by [25], the sending packet rate of 0.2 (s) and 0.03 (s) correspond to high-rate and low-rate UDP DDoS flooding attacks, respectively. -Article

 Let's break this down:

 ---

-## 🔍 Summary of Observations
+## Summary of Observations

 ### 1. **Dataset Size & Features**

 * **Samples**: 4,950,080
-* **Initial features**: 64
+* **Initial features**: 64 (after feature dropped as mentioned previously)
 * **Final features** after cleaning:

   * Removed **9 constant** features